wdi-sf-march-2014/project_specs/project_3_specs.md

 ## TIMELINE

-* Tuesday, June 17th at 3:30pm - Ideation deliverables due & Project plan deliverables due.
+* Tuesday, June 17th- Wednesday, June 18th - Ideation deliverables due & Project plan deliverables due.
 If you can have this done before then, that would be to your advantage.
 If this is completed early, please come to an instructor to get a check-off on your project.
 * Thursday, June 26th at 9:30am - Final project deliverables due

 ## WHAT WE ARE LOOKING FOR